harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/scm-status-checks.md

 ## Custom SCM status checks

-If you want to pull PR status check results into a Harness pipeline, you can use [Run steps](../run-ci-scripts/run-step-settings.md) to query your SCM provider's API and include custom SCM status checks in your CI pipelines.
+If you want to pull PR status check information into a Harness pipeline, you can use [Run steps](../run-ci-scripts/run-step-settings.md) to query your SCM provider's API and include custom SCM status checks in your CI pipelines.

 ### Add a custom status check